Equivariant cohomology of torus orbifolds: Torus orbifolds

 \begin{corollary} Let $X$ and $(\Gamma, \alpha)$ be as above.
 If $H^\ast(X)$ is free over $\ZZ$ and vanishes in all odd degrees, then $H^\ast(X)$ is isomorphic to $\ZZ[\Gamma, \alpha]/\mc{J}$, where $\mc{J}$ is the ideal generated by elements of \eqref{eq_global_elt}. \end{corollary}

 \begin{remark} Note that not every orbifold torus graph, as defined in Section~\ref{sec_torus_orb_graph}, originates from torus orbifolds as discussed in this section.
 For instance, the quotient of the rational graph equivariant cohomology $H^\ast_T(\Gamma, \alpha;\QQ)$ of the orbifold torus graph described in Figure \ref{fig_torus_orb_graph_without_geom} by $H^{>0}(BT;\QQ)$ fails Poincar\'{e} duality.
-This contradicts results in \cite{Sat} if $(\Gamma, \alpha)$ is induced from an orbifold whose odd degree cohomology vanishes. \end{remark}
+Hence, results in \cite{Sat} imply that $(\Gamma, \alpha)$ cannot be induced from an orbifold whose odd degree cohomology vanishes. \end{remark}